scorelab/GSoC/GSoC-2020/Ravindu-De-Silva-ChainKeeper-Optimized-Blockchain-Analytical-Interface.md

 * Clustering graph nodes.  [[PR-12]](https://github.com/scorelab/ChainKeeper-Analytics/pull/12)

 ### What left
-Following remaining works are not a part of my proposal but I see those as some good potentials to the successor this project.
+Following remaining works are not a part of my proposal but I see good potentials in them for a successor this project.
 <br><br>
 * Collect more trusted data sources and create data gathering crawlers to those sources.
 * Scale the graph (probably using a graph data based like arango DB or neo4j).